10 key considerations for your small business insurance policy

 There isn’t much point in having insurance if your policy isn’t tailored specifically to the needs of your business.

 Without taking proper consideration, you could go ahead with a mismatched policy, meaning you could end up paying too much for premiums or you could find yourself underinsured.

 “It’s crucial for business owners to fully understand their insurance policies.
-If you are buying a new policy, it’s so important that it covers what you need and that you are aware of the contract and it’s exclusions,” said QBE Insurance Head of Product Negotiated Lines, Alex Green.
+If you are buying a new policy, it’s so important that it covers what you need and that you are aware of the contract and it’s exclusions,” said QBE General Manager, Small to Medium Enterprises (SME), Aaron Gavin.

 “Equally, when it comes to renewal time, it’s critical to ask the same questions because it’s likely your business will change over time.
 If you move your office, if you upgrade equipment, if you hire new employees – you need to update your insurer and potentially your policy.”

 Here are some considerations to factor in before purchasing a policy for your business.